A matched pair of original walnut occasional tables stamped and numbered by JAMES SHOOLBRED & Co. circa 1890.

 Shoolbred's was granted a Royal Warrant by Queen Victoria in 1885 as supplier's to the royal household and as testament to the excellent design of aesthetic furniture and other high quality pieces.

-More photos to come of second table.
+Photos to come of second table.

 Free delivery on mainland England and Wales all other areas please ask for a quote.